The Facilitator Team

-Are you interested in becoming a Safe Zone Trainer?
-After you attend a full-day training, you may sign up for Facilitator Training here!!
+Are you interested in becoming a Safe Zone Facilitator?
+After you attend a full-day workshop, you may sign up for Facilitator Training here!

-One of the special strengths of George Mason’s approach to Safe Zone training is our large, diverse, committed team of training facilitators.
-LGBTQ office staff lead and coordinate the Safe Zone team.
+One of the special strengths of Mason’s approach to Safe Zone workshop is our large, diverse, committed team of training facilitators.
+LGBTQ+ office staff lead and coordinate the Safe Zone team.
 A full day Safe Zone training session will include from eight to twelve different highly skilled presenters/facilitators, each with their own unique identity, experience, energy-level, and style.
 Our full team currently consists of over twenty-five students, staff, and faculty, including:

 - Jen Barnard – Academic Administrative Specialist III, Modern and Classical Languages

-- David Corwin – Program Coordinator for Women and Gender Studies
+- David Corwin – Associate Director, Women and Gender Studies

-- Julio Diaz – Administrative Assistant, University Life Central
+- Julio Diaz – Office Manager, University Life Central

 - Karen Wolf -Technology Coordinator, Office of Tech Integration, University Life

 The MOST important component of the Safe Zone Program is the large organization of trained allies displaying the Safe Zone stickers or buttons across the George Mason campus.
 Because all University Life staff are expected to complete the training (and even though NO ONE is required to post a sticker), the largest group of trained allies at this point are University Life staff.